Evaluating the Limits of QAOA Parameter Transfer at High-Rounds on Sparse Ising Models With Geometrically Local Cubic Terms: Results

-Figure~\ref{fig:PEPS_27Q_angles} shows similar trends of monotonic expectation value improvement as a function of $p$ from the $27$-qubit instance trained angles, as we would want from good QAOA evolution -- but with one exception of the entirely positive coefficient Ising model having a non-monotonic dip in performance.
-Comparing Figure~\ref{fig:PEPS_16Q_angles} and Figure~\ref{fig:PEPS_27Q_angles}, there is little difference between the angles that were trained either the slightly smaller ($16$ qubit) or larger ($27$ qubit) instances.
+Fig.~\ref{fig:PEPS_27Q_angles} shows similar trends of monotonic expectation value improvement as a function of $p$ from the $27$-qubit instance trained angles, as we would want from good QAOA evolution -- but with one exception of the entirely positive coefficient Ising model having a non-monotonic dip in performance.
+Comparing Fig.~\ref{fig:PEPS_16Q_angles} and Fig.~\ref{fig:PEPS_27Q_angles}, there is little difference between the angles that were trained either the slightly smaller ($16$ qubit) or larger ($27$ qubit) instances.

 Interestingly, one of the primary conclusions from all of these QAOA parameter transfer calculations is that overall, coefficient choice does not significantly impact the transfer of parameters (the only clear exception to this is that parameters from the positive coefficient case do not monotonically perform well on the other instances).
-This suggests that primarily, the Hamiltonian connectivity structure impacts the transfer of parameters much more significantly than the cost function coefficient distribution.
+Even very extreme coefficient choices, and random coefficient choices, at sufficiently large $p$ tend to work well.
+This suggests that these parameters could work well because the Hamiltonian connectivity structure was the same for all instances, however we do not evaluate parameter transfer across different connectivity graphs.

-Figure~\ref{fig:PEPS_convergence} plots the relative expectation value differences from PEPS simulations at different bond dimensions run on the largest Ising model we consider in this study ($156$ spins).
+Fig.~\ref{fig:PEPS_convergence} plots the relative expectation value differences from PEPS simulations at different bond dimensions run on the largest Ising model we consider in this study ($156$ spins).
 This shows that the tensor network simulations clearly converge at small $p$ (typically $p \leq 7$) and typically fail to converge as strongly at larger $p$, with slower convergence occurring in the intermediate values of $p$ typically $p=10$ to $=20$.
 Moreover, the trend of PEPS convergence is quite distinct for each set of fixed QAOA angles.
 This empirical convergence evidence reflects what we would expect from highly optimized QAOA evolution~\cite{Dupont_2022}, similarly to quantum annealing, where in the middle of the evolution the system has high entanglement entropy, thus making it harder for the PEPS simulation to converge.